EiffelSoftware/EiffelStudio/Src/contrib/library/text/parser/json/Readme.txt

 EJSON requires that you have:

-1. Gobo 3.9 installed or later
-2. One of the following compiler combinations installed:
+1. One of the following compiler combinations installed:
-   * ISE Eiffel 6.5 or later.
+   * ISE Eiffel 13.11 or later.
    * gec [try to test]
-   * tecomp [try to test]

 eJSON probably works fine with other versions of the above compilers.
 There are no known platform dependencies (Windows, Linux).

 To install eJSON simply extract the ejson-X.Y.Z.zip file to some appropriate place on your hard disk.
 There are no requirements on environment variables or registry variables.
+Note eJSON is also delivered within EiffelStudio release, under
+$ISE_LIBRARY/contrib/library/text/parser/json

 To verify that everything works you should compile the example programs and/or the test program.